-11 Legitimate processing - types of data Does the law impose more stringent rules for specific types of data?
+11 Legitimate processing - types of PII

+Does the law impose more stringent rules for specific types of PII?

-The APPI does not have special rules for specific types of personal data.
+Presently, the APPI does not have special rules for specific types of personal data.
 Some of the administrative guidelines for the APPI adopted by governmental ministries, however, impose stringent restrictions on the collection, use and disclosure to third parties of certain sensitive data.
-While there is no formal definition of sensitive data, it is generally considered to encompass political views, religious or similar beliefs, race or ethnic origin, labour union membership, physical and mental health, sex life, criminal records and other discriminatory information.